vlobzakov/docs/docs/creating-manifest/visual-settings.md

 tooltip: object/string
 ```

-The tooltip for the field.
-Can be a config object or string.
+The tooltip for the field can be a config object or string.

 **Tooltip config object**: